The world's biggest guide to timing the cricket ball

 fitcompcircle.gif

-According to Glamorgan strength coach Rob Ahmun, cricket sits somewhere between power and speed (the green and blue dots).
+According to Glamorgan's former strength coach, Rob Ahmun, cricket sits somewhere between power and speed (the green and blue dots).
 This is called speed-strength.
 This speed strength, as we have discussed, requires a high ratio of fast to slow muscle fibres.
-It also works better with good basic movement skills and a relatively low amount of body fat.
+It also works better with good basic movement skills (and a relatively low amount of body fat also helps).

 What are your thoughts on timing?